thewtex/ITK-KrcahSheetnessImageFilter/README.md

+# ITKKrcahSheetness

 ## Description
-Implementation of graphcut segmentation based on a sheetness image filter as described by Krcah et. al.
+ITK module implementation of graphcut segmentation based on a sheetness image filter as described by Krcah et. al.

 If you are interested in the original implementation it is now available [here](https://github.com/mkrcah/bone-segmentation)